casorama0/casorama0.github.io/README.md

     ![CampCozy Custom Storefront](image.png)

-#### ✅ Inventions
+### ✅ Inventions
-* The first 120 chips of the invention will retain the $0.10 pricing, but additional chips past that will be at $0.08.
+* The first 120 chips of the invention will retain a pricing of $0.10, but additional chips past that will be at a rate of $0.08.

 | Chips | Pricing |
 |:-------------|---------:|